DR.

 The CAC is a tool for risk stratification in asymptomatics — it is not a test to investigate chest pain (for that, other exams serve better: CT angiography, stress echocardiogram, catheterization, depending on the case).

-- As an “annual routine exam” — that is not how it is used.
+• As an "annual routine exam" — that is not how I use it.

 What Henrique's exam did